-If you are a true creative — someone prone to perfectionism — then you are rarely pleased with your work.
-It always feels incomplete, unfinished.
-Never quite good enough.
-You are constantly disappointed.
+If you are a true creative, someone prone to perfectionism and driving yourself slightly mad, then you are rarely, if ever, pleased with your work.
+It always feels incomplete, unfinished, and never quite good enough.

 And that’s okay.
-It’s normal.

-But I have to tell you: You are being too hard on yourself.
+Heck, it’s even normal.
+But I have to tell you: You’re being too hard on yourself.

-When you’re just getting started — whether you make videos or write stories or design websites — you battle the voices of self-doubt that tell you that you have no business doing this, that you should stop before you embarrass yourself.
+When you’re just getting started — whether you make videos or write stories or design websites — you are regularly battling the voices of self-doubt.
+They tell you that you have no business doing this, that you should stop before you embarrass yourself.

 So why do you do this?

-But when you’re beginning as a creative professional, there is something else at play.
+But when you’re beginning as a creative, there is something else at play.
 There’s a reason you have that nagging, “never good enough” feeling about your work.

 It’s because it’s true.